rileystephens28/phlip-contracts/docs/reference/vesting/VestingCapsule.md

   ) internal
 ```

+This function handles capsule group transferring and
+burning.
+Inheriting contracts must handle capsule creation
-Hook that is called after tokens are transferred.
-This function
+when tokens are minted.
+This allows for dynamic capsule group
-handles interaction with capsule manager.
+creation, while providing standardizes transfers and destruction.

 Calling conditions: